AV systems delivered to meet the requirements of a future-proof campus and ambitious carbon reduction goals.

 2013 – Edith Cavell & MED Building Refurbishments

-Snelling Business Systems redesigned and upgraded AV systems for six lecture theatres, seating between 200 and 485 students, including the university’s largest theatre seating nearly 500 students.
+Other projects include the redesign and upgrade for six lecture theatres, seating between 200 and 485 students, including the university’s largest theatre seating nearly 500 students.

 Besides the installation of AV hardware for each of the theatres, the projects also involved commissioning of branded lecterns with integrated controls, digital projection and sound systems including wireless microphones and IP streaming capabilities with centralised control and monitoring.